taka0hn0/taka0hn0/README.md

 ## Hi there 👋

+I'm Taka, a medical student based in Japan.

+I usually code to make pipelines for my medical researches, which probablly make my repositories boring.

+I'm currently using WezTerm and Neovim to code, so I can maybe share my configures with you guys!
 <!--
 **taka0hn0/taka0hn0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.